yatesdr/warlogix/README.md

 ## Limitations

 - Does not currently decode structs or UDT's.
+- Not tested for Strings and Arrays, but in theory they should work (?).
 - No auth for MQTT or configuring settings.
 - Only limited testing has been done on one ControlLogix PLC for the basic types.
 - This is a BETA release and will be improved as bugs are identified and remediated.